kennyseo/resumeTerminal/README.md

 - open
 - clear

-and you can add more.
+and you can add more commands.